Greater Manchester congestion charge: Political

 The proposals were voted on at a meeting of the Association of Greater Manchester Authorities on 27 July 2007 in Dukinfield, Tameside.

 AGMA took only 45 minutes to vote to proceed with the TIF proposals by eight votes to two, with Stockport and Trafford borough councils the only opponents.
 Before the meeting, Stockport Metropolitan Borough Council and Trafford Metropolitan Borough Council had held their own consultations to gauge public support.
 After the Stockport survey found that 67% of residents and 78% of businesses in the borough did not support the proposed road charges it announced on 26 July 2007 that it would be voting no at the meeting of AGMA the following day.
 Trafford announced on 23 July 2007 that it would vote against the congestion charging proposals.
 On 12 December 2007, Bury Metropolitan Borough Council voted to withdraw its support for the congestion charge, bringing the numbers to seven for, three against.
 In January 2008 seven of the local authorities in Greater Manchester supported the scheme.

-Labour was strongly in favour of the congestion charge, having proposed the idea through the Labour controlled GMPTE.
+Labour was strongly in favour of the congestion charge, having proposed the idea through the Greater Manchester Passenger Transport Executive.
 It faced a mixed reaction from the Liberal Democrats with Stockport Metropolitan Borough Council (which was controlled by the Liberal Democrats) rejecting the Manchester Congestion Charge, yet many Manchester City Liberal Democrats spoke out in favour of the congestion charge, and Liberal Democrat controlled Rochdale Metropolitan Borough Council voted in favour.
 The only party to reject the congestion charge was the Conservatives, who controlled Trafford Metropolitan Borough Council.

 In the 2008 United Kingdom local elections Roger Jones, the Labour chairman of the Greater Manchester Passenger Transport Executive, was pushed into third place in Irlam, Salford.
 His seat was won by the Community Action Party, which ran a campaign based on opposition to the £5 daily peak period congestion charge that was proposed by Jones.